8. Appendix

 • under bench storage with child proof latches are included

-• design considers waste strategy for nappy change including ergonomics and utility in terms of location, access and type of bin
+• utility in terms of location, access and bin type

 • steps beneath the nappy changing bench are included that: